SemanticMediaWiki/SemanticFormsSelect/README.md

 ## TODO

-* Allowing other options existing in Semantic Forms, especially "mapping template" parameter.
+* Polish different options (such as newly added label)